AbhyankarSwarali/Python_Projects/README.md

     Enter your guess: 7
     Correct guess!

-Or, if all attempts are used:
+Or, if all your attempts are used:

     Enter your guess: 2
     Your guess is smaller